These CBD oils, vapes, gummies, and capsules will help you fall into a deep sleep at night.

 Best CBD Oils for Sleep

 Vaping CBD provides immediate sleep-inducing effects.
 You’ll notice the soothing qualities of CBD (alongside other cannabinoids and terpenes) as soon as you inhale.
 CBD pens, like the ones listed below, are suitable for every CBD user, especially if you’re a beginner.
 Each one comes pre-packaged and ready to use.
-All options carry roughly 300 puffs worth of CBD vape liquid to help you get a better night’s sleep.
+All options carry roughly 300 puffs worth of CBD vape oil to help you get a better night’s sleep.

 CBD gummies are a fun, fruity, and delicious way of consuming CBD for sleep and sleep-related issues.
 Not the most effective method for immediate sleep relief but if you’re after a small, gradual CBD dose right before bed, CBD gummies are a sure-fire winner.
 Dose wisely — 2-3 gummies are sufficient for rest, relaxation, and sleep.

-CBD capsules are a decent remedy for sleep and sleep-related issues.
+CBD pills and capsules are a decent remedy for sleep and sleep-related issues.
 Slow-absorbing and long-lasting.
 You’ll feel the effects for hours.
 Perfect before and during sleep.
 Not the go-to choice if you want immediate results but effective over a longer period of time.
 High-strength CBD capsules are the best option for sleep issues.
 Dose wisely — 1-2 capsules are sufficient an hour or two before bed.

 Onset: 1-2 hours; Duration: 4-8 hours